|March 1||Roommate Search/Request process open; complete your Student Profile Questionnaire profile (required) and search for a roommate (optional)|

-- If you are in the "Student Picks" Group (applied by April 1), the first person to go into Room Selection will pull their roommate(s) into the room with them.
-You will need to look for a room that has enough open beds.
+- The first person to go into Room Selection will pull their roommate(s) into the room with them.
+You will need to look for a room that has enough open beds for all roommates.

 Once you have a confirmed roommate request with another student, the two of you are in a "roommate group."
 Anyone in a roommate group can search for and request another student as a roommate.
 If that person accepts, they will then be a part of the roommate group.

 Roommate groups should be limited to no more than four (4) people, including you.
 There are no room/suite types in campus housing that can accommodate more than four students.

 There will always be someone in the roommate group designated as the "Group Leader."
 It really doesn't matter who the group leader is.
 The only time it matters is if the leader wishes to leave the group.
 If the leader wishes to do so, they will have to ‘pass’ leadership of the group to another member of the group before they will be able to leave the group.

 Yes, the system will allow you to choose up to three (3) other roommates, for a total of four (4) people in your room.

 No. About half our students request a roommate and half opt for a random roommate.
 Extensive survey work shows no difference in compatibility and happiness between the two options at the end of the year.
 It is up to you.
 All students are required to complete the Student Profile Questionnaire.